whoschek/bzfs/README.md

 **--include-dataset-regex** *REGEX [REGEX ...]*

-*  During replication, include any ZFS dataset (and its descendants) that is contained within SRC_DATASET if its relative dataset path (e.g. `baz/tmp`) wrt SRC_DATASET matches at least one of the given include regular expressions but none of the exclude regular expressions.
+*  During replication (and deletion), include any ZFS dataset (and its descendants) that is contained within SRC_DATASET (DST_DATASET in case of deletion) if its relative dataset path (e.g. `baz/tmp`) wrt.
+SRC_DATASET (DST_DATASET in case of deletion) matches at least one of the given include regular expressions but none of the exclude regular expressions.
 If a dataset is excluded its descendants are automatically excluded too, and this decision is never reconsidered even for the descendants because exclude takes precedence over include.